Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

-Due to limited 1.6 nuclear interaction length of the BGO calorimeter, ion particles deposit approximately 30\% of their kinetic energy with a certain degree of broadening within BGO calorimeter~\cite{BeamTest}.
-The relationship between the number of events in \emph{i}-th deposited energy bin $N(E_{\text{dep}}^i)$ and the number of events in \emph{j}-th incident kinetic energy bin $N(E_{\text{inc}}^j)$ is formularized as
+Owing to the limited 1.6 nuclear interaction length of the BGO calorimeter, ion particles deposit approximately 30\% of their kinetic energy with a certain degree of broadening within the BGO calorimeter~\cite{BeamTest}.
+The relationship between the number of events in the \emph{i}th deposited energy bin $N(E_{\text{dep}}^i)$ and the number of events in the \emph{j}th incident kinetic energy bin $N(E_{\text{inc}}^j)$ is formalized as

-$P( E_{\text{dep}}^{i} | E_{\text{inc}}^{j})$ represents the energy response matrix, derived from MC simulations.
+where $P( E_{\text{dep}}^{i} | E_{\text{inc}}^{j})$ represents the energy response matrix, derived from MC simulations.
 A Bayesian unfolding method~\cite{unfold} was employed to convert the deposited energy spectrum back to the incident kinetic energy spectrum.

-\emph{Flux calculation} - The differential flux spectrum for nickel was calculated using the following formula:
+\emph{Flux calculation}-The differential flux spectrum for nickel was calculated using the following formula:

-In \emph{i}-th incident kinetic energy bin, $\Delta E_{i}$ is the width of the bin and $N_{\text{inc}}^i$ is the number of events after unfolding. $A_{\text{eff},i}$ is the effective acceptance and $T_{\text{exp}}$ is the exposure time.
+In \emph{i}th incident kinetic energy bin, $\Delta E_{i}$ is the width of the bin and $N_{\text{inc}}^i$ is the number of events after unfolding. $A_{\text{eff},i}$ is the effective acceptance and $T_{\text{exp}}$ is the exposure time.
 The fluxes are then expressed as kinetic energy per nucleon assuming the isotopic ratio of $\prescript{58}{}{\text{Ni}}$ : $\prescript{60}{}{\text{Ni}}$ = 5 : 2.

-\emph{Uncertainty analysis} - The statistical uncertainty mainly originated from Poisson fluctuations of the number of observed events $N(E_{\text{dep}}^i)$.
+\emph{Uncertainty analysis}-The statistical uncertainty mainly originated from Poisson fluctuations of the number of observed events $N(E_{\text{dep}}^i)$.
 A toy-MC approach was applied in each deposited energy bin based on Poisson distribution.
-The statistical uncertainty was then evaluated by calculating the root-mean-square of distribution in the corresponding kinetic energy bins.
+The statistical uncertainty was then evaluated by calculating the root-mean square of distribution in the corresponding kinetic energy bins.